open-cluster-management-io/enhancements/enhancements/sig-policy/89-operator-policy-kind/README.md

 is set to `enforce`, OperatorGroups and Subscriptions may be created by the controller, InstallPlans may be approved, and resources may be removed when the policy is deleted.

+The `complianceType` is either "musthave" or "mustnothave" and follows the idea of the same field in ConfigurationPolicy.
+In "musthave" mode, the operator must be present on the cluster as specified in the policy for the policy to be marked as Compliant.
+In "mustnothave" mode, if the specified operator is on the cluster (found by matching the name, namespace, source and sourceNamespace, and optionally matching one of the specified versions), then the policy will be marked as NonCompliant.

 The optional `spec.operatorGroup` section defines an [OperatorGroup](https://github.com/operator-framework/api/blob/master/crds/operators.coreos.com_operatorgroups.yaml).
 If not specified, and if the operator supports this InstallMode, then it will ensure that an [AllNamespaces](https://olm.operatorframework.io/docs/advanced-tasks/operator-scoping-with-operatorgroups/#targetnamespaces-and-their-relationship-to-installmodes)
 OperatorGroup exists in the namespace of the subscription.
+The operatorGroup is not checked in "mustnothave" mode.

 The `spec.subscription` section includes the fields from the spec of an [OLM Subscription](https://github.com/operator-framework/api/blob/master/crds/operators.coreos.com_subscriptions.yaml).